sampsyo/cs6120/content/blog/2019-09-25-RecordTypes.md

 Within the braces, the user may specify 0 to n field name and value pairs, where n is the total number of fields in the record type.

 This syntax was designed to have a similar format as record instantiation.

-### Immutability
-Immutable data structures are easier to reason about when developing compiler optimizations.
-However, forcing developers to recreate the entire record every time they need to change a value poses usability challenges.
-We decided on sticking to immutability in part for optimizations' sake.
-The ability to make guarantees that a value will not change lends itself well to constant-folding, even after a function call that takes in your record as an argument.

 ### Evaluation